banramlo/banramlo.github.io/_posts/2021-05-01-Approximation algorithm(11).md

 For any $S \subseteq V$, we can think about some moats surrounding that $S$.
 Now, let's think a width of moat for $S$ as $y_S$.
 Then it can be thought as maximizing moat's width.
-With constraint that moats can't overlapped.
+With constraint that moats can't overlapped for subsets exist at the same edge.

 Then we can try algorithm follow.